Research Catalogue Extended Guide

 Edit Research

 This dialog can be opened by ☰ > edit details or clicking the title of the exposition in the workspace editor.
+It allows you to edit metadata, collaborations with other users and the table of contents.

 Edit research dialog, showing meta page